 I always looked forward to this class.
 She taught me to think for myself, how to ask the questions and find the answers.
 She empowers her students.

 Becoming a history major is an excellent choice for students considering careers in law, education, business, and a wide variety of other fields.
 The qualities associated with being a history major-- excellent communication skills, the ability to manage complex projects, and exceptional research -- are in high demand by employers.
-For more information on careers currently being pursued by Auburn history majors, visit the page What Can You Do With A History Degree?
+For more information on career paths for Auburn history majors, visit the page What Can You Do With A History Degree?

 The History Major requires the following:

 1. 33 hours HIST courses (11 classes)